 You can catch HIV from sharing injection needles.
 So we might recommend PrEP if you inject party drugs. (e.g. Crystal meth or mephedrone)

 Gay, bi or queer trans men, as well as trans women and non-binary people may also be at risk of catching HIV from frontal/vaginal sex.
 We might recommend PrEP for you.
-Our 56T service is here to support you with an individualised assessment.
+Contact your local service for an individualised assessment.

 Do you always use a condom?